 “Seniors have special issues,” says Beverly A. Potter, a California psychologist who goes by the moniker DocPotter.
 And then she launches into a litany of them: aches and pains caused by arthritis and other diseases common to aging, anxiety and depression due to isolation, chronic trouble sleeping.
 All these conditions, she says, can be treated with an age-old remedy: marijuana or cannabis, which has a history of use dating back to 440 B.C.

-Potter regularly extols the benefits of cannabis and educates consumers about it in lectures and workshops, at her website, and in a new book she’s written: Cannabis for Seniors.
+Potter regularly extols the benefits of cannabis and educates consumers about it in lectures and workshops, at her website, and in a book she’s written: Cannabis for Seniors.
 While acknowledging that cannabis is indeed a mood-altering drug that may lead to impaired judgment and coordination, one of Potter’s favorite teaching methods is to take on and debunk the three most common myths surrounding it.
-She did just that during a recent seminar in San Francisco, where the sold-out crowd consisted mostly of seniors.
+She did just that during a seminar in San Francisco, where the sold-out crowd consisted mostly of seniors.

 Myth #1: Cannabis is a Gateway Drug